solarpush/firestore-search-engine/README.md

 //init the search engine and provide the engine to your app
 //outside of onRequest or onCall  or middleWare function export const searchEngineUserName = new FirestoreSearchEngine(firestore(), {
+  collection: "YourCollectionName", // or sub collection is "YourCollectionName/YourDocumentName/YourSubCollectionName"
+  wordMaxLength: 100, //optional default 100
+  wordMinLength: 3, //optional default 3
-  collection: "YourCollectionName", //not change collection after indexing or re-indexe all
+}); //not change config after indexing or re-indexe all befor use the search feature
-  // or sub collection is "YourCollectionName/YourDocumentName/YourSubCollectionName"
-});

 //you can provide other searchEngine for each collection you want indexing with another collectionValue
 ```